← Back to The Evidence

 Notice what just happened in you while reading that.

 Something bristled.
 Something in you wanted to insert a word — cooperation, maybe, or acceptance, or willingness.
-Some small syllable that would give the patient a role, even a tiny one.
-Even if it was just lying still and not resisting the scalpel.
-Even if it was just whispering yes while unconscious.
+Some small syllable that would give the stone a role, even a tiny one.
+Even if it were only the rock holding still beneath the chisel.
+Even if it were only a silent, grudging yes to being reshaped.
+But granite grants no permissions.
+It does not hold still as a favor.
+It simply is what it is, until something stronger than it decides otherwise.

 Feel the intensity of that need.
 You are not defending a theological position right now.
 You are defending a throne.
 The throne is the one square inch of your salvation story where you are the hero — where your decision, your openness, your seeking heart was the thing that made the difference between you and the person who didn't believe.
 Take that square inch away and you are left with a terrifying, glorious, unbearable truth: you contributed nothing.
-You were the corpse on the table.
-And every breath you've drawn since has been a gift from the Surgeon who never asked your permission — because dead patients cannot give it.
+You were the stone in the field.
+And every warmth you have felt toward God since — every flicker of love that was not fear and not bargaining — has been carved into you by hands you did not hire, because stone cannot ask to be made flesh.

 That resistance you feel right now?
 That is not careful theology.
 That is the stone heart, fighting for its life.